Camping

 Campsites

 With the extent of Haliburton Forest’s lands and the variety of activities offered, many visitors decide on extended stays by camping.
-In order to accommodate overnight visits in the heart of its lands, Haliburton Forest has developed an extensive network of semi-wilderness campsites on 17 of its 100 lakes.
+In order to accommodate overnight visits in the heart of its lands, Haliburton Forest has developed an extensive network ofĀ semi-wilderness campsitesĀ on 17 of its 100 lakes.
 While a majority of sites are leased on an annual basis, a number of designated sites have been reserved for short term use.

-The term “semi-wilderness” in the classification of these campsites indicates their unique nature.
-All sites are spacious and accessible throughout the summer by car.
-They are situated directly on a lakeshore, well spaced and private, without back lots, and are often out of sight of any neighbour.
-Sites are equipped with a picnic table, fire pit and outhouse, but no hook-ups or other services.
+The term ā€œsemi-wildernessā€ in the classification of these campsites indicates their unique nature.Ā Most are situated directly on a lakeshore, well spaced and private, without back lots, and are often out of sight of any neighbour.
+Sites are equipped with a fire pit and outhouse, but no hook-ups or other services.
 This concept represents a successful blend of wilderness camping (Algonquin Park style) and camping as it commonly occurs at organized campgrounds.

 Camping at Haliburton Forest can only occur on designated sites.
 Advance reservations are required.
-In order to accommodate longer stays a minimum weekly occupation is required for some sites.

 This 5 minute video provides an overview of the different summer activities provided at Haliburton Forest.